bemit/satellite-app/docs/README.md

 To extend the core `Satellite\Event` define another class that should be generated as singleton.

-This let's your control fully what event dispatcher and event lister will be used.
+This lets you control fully what event dispatcher and event listener will be used.

 - `Satellite\Event` implements `Satellite\EventStoreSingleton`
 - `Satellite\EventDispatcher` implements `Psr\EventDispatcher\EventDispatcherInterface`, PSR-14